aspose-cells/Aspose.Cells-Doc-md/spanish/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-2/_index.es.md

 {{% alert color="primary" %}}

-No olvide registrar el evento en el control GridWeb<acw:gridweb OnAfterColumnFilter="GridWeb1_AfterColumnFilter"/>
+Do not forget to register the event to GridWeb control <acw:gridweb OnAfterColumnFilter="GridWeb1_AfterColumnFilter"/>

 {{% /alert %}}